 To kick off the new project, we released an issue brief and partnered with the Center for Oral Health in a webinar summarizing the unique needs of older adults.

-Justice in Aging Letter to Little Hoover Commission
+February 2018: Justice in Aging Letter to Little Hoover Commission

-Beneficiary Oral Health Pamphlet
+January 2018: Beneficiary Oral Health Pamphlets

-November 2017: Little Hoover Commission Letter, Denti-Cal Program is Still Broken (November 2017)
+November 2017: Little Hoover Commission Letter, Denti-Cal Program is Still Broken

-Oral Health America: A State of Decay
+2016: Oral Health America: A State of Decay